Convergence from the Log-Gamma Polymer to the Directed Landscape: Introduction

 The study of stochastic growth models has long been one of the central topics in probability theory \cite{barabasi1995fractal,comets2004probabilistic,kipnis2013scaling,halpin1995kinetic,meakin1998fractals,majumdar2007random,spohn2006exact}.
 The well-known central limit theorem characterizes the magnitude of the fluctuation of a sum of independent and identically distributed (i.i.d.) random variables with $1/2$ exponent.
 The limiting distribution of the fluctuation after proper scaling will be Gaussian.
 However, with certain dependence of variables introduced to the system, we observe totally different limiting behavior.
 As suggested by various experimental evidence and numerical simulations \cite{takeuchi2010universal,maunuksela1997kinetic,miettinen2005experimental,wang2003universality}, a large class of random growth models including random growth interfaces, interacting particle systems, and directed polymer models have fluctuations of $1/3$ scaling exponent and have completely different limiting distributions.
 These random growth models fall into the \textit{Kardar–Parisi–Zhang (KPZ) universality class}.

 There have been many important breakthroughs in the last twenty-five years in understanding the KPZ universality, including the work \cite{dauvergne2022directed} where Dauvergne, Ortmann and Vir\'ag constructed central objects in the KPZ universality class: the Airy sheets and the directed landscape.
 Not only do the Airy sheets and the directed landscape capture the intricate geometry of random growth phenomena but they are also believed to be the final limiting objects of growth models in the KPZ universality class.
 The Airy sheets and the directed landscape have been identified as scaling limits for a few zero-temperature models.
 Notable examples include Poissonian, exponential, and geometric Last Passage Percolation, as demonstrated in the works of Dauvergne-Nica-Virág \cite{dauvergne2021scaling} and \cite{dauvergne2023uniform}.

 However, proving such convergences are more challenging in positive temperature models and hence there are few results.
+The challenges of the positive temperature models come from two reasons.
+First, the robust determinantal structure that is present in the solvable zero temperature models is lost at positive temperature, and replaced by exact formulas that have generally only allowed for one-point asymptotic results.
+Second, there is no direct metric composition law as in the zero-temperature models and in the limit of the directed landscape; although in some cases, such as the KPZ equation and the log-gamma polymer, this absence of direct metric composition law is mitigated by a variational formula of the free energy.
+Despite these challenges, there are still notable results.
 Namely, the solutions to the KPZ equation by Wu \cite{wu2023kpz} and the colored ASEP by Aggarwal, Corwin, and Hegde \cite{aggarwal2024scaling} and the recent results by Dauvergne and Zhang that upgrade the KPZ fixed point convergence to the Directed landscape convergence \cite{dauvergne2024characterization}.

-The challenges of the positive temperature models come from the following two reasons.
-First, there are generally no determinantal structures from which we can extract exact formulas in the positive temperature environment.
-Second, there is no direct metric composition law as in the zero-temperature models and in the limit of the directed landscape.
-However, the lack of direct metric composition law is remedied by a variational formula of the free energy in the cases of the KPZ equation and the log-gamma polymer model.